-The number of insufficient events in the BB, SK and SR reservoirs found biennial on average.
-The PS dam has a small capacity comparing with other dams, so many insufficient and excess events were detected within fifteen years.
-However, the VRK dam was also found the excess events with fourteen times to cope with floods.
-According to the dam characteristics in Table.1, the large scale reservoirs such as the BB and SR dams have an advantage to address the floods for four and two events, respectively.
+The number of insufficient events in the BB, SK and SR reservoir were found biennially on average.
+The PS dam has a small capacity comparing with other dams, so many insufficient and excess events detected within fifteen years.
+However, the VRK dam is also found the excess events with fourteen times to cope with flood.
+According to the dam characteristics in Table.1, the large scale reservoir such as the BB and SR dams have an advantage to address the flood for four and two events, respectively.